 “I had the chance to go to school after I was laid off from Dexter Shoe.
 I surprised myself by how well I adapted to classroom learning after 20 years out of school.
 I’ve made the Dean’s List and will graduate in May.
 I’m proof it can be done!”

 Federal Direct Unsubsidized Loan – You are not required to demonstrate financial need to receive a Direct Unsubsidized Loan.
 Like subsidized loans, EMCC will determine the amount you can borrow based on your FAFSA.
 Interest accrues (accumulates) on an unsubsidized loan from the time it’s first paid out.
 You can pay the interest while you are in school and during grace, deferment or forbearance periods, or you can allow it to accrue and be capitalized (that is, added to the principal amount of your loan).
 If you choose not to pay the interest as it accrues, this will increase the total amount you have to repay because you will be charged interest on a higher principal amount.
-The interest rate is fixed at 4.45% for all borrowers.
+The interest rate is fixed at 2.75% for all loans disbursed between 7/1/2020 – 6/30/2021.

 Opportunity Maine Tax Credit